miladyboy/wingman/tasks/Tasks.md

 - [ ] Build a React Native app for mobile. **(Hard)**
 - [ ] Upload user chats to mimic their style. **(Mid)**
 - [ ] Hacer un tear down de la DB que elimine todos los users de prueba?
+- [ ] The UI should be reactive and update when you do things in other devices.
+- [ ] Manage true test isolation for the E2E tests.

 # To-Do